 A company may employ a large number of salaried personnel and still not have any salaries payable as of the end of a reporting period, if salaries are typically paid at the end of that reporting period.
 This is because there are no days at the end of the period for which employees have earned their salaries, but have not yet been paid.

-The difference between salaries payable and salaries expense is that the expense encompasses the full amount of salary-based compensation paid during an accounting period, while salaries payable only encompasses any salaries not yet paid as of the end of an accounting period.
+The difference between salaries payable and salaries expense is that the expense encompasses the full amount of salary-based compensation paid during a reporting period, while salaries payable only encompasses any salaries not yet paid as of the end of a reporting period.
 Thus, the amount of salaries payable is usually much lower than the amount of salaries expense.